 Why not?
 Just because a company does not formally communicate a dividend policy does not mean it isn’t a good dividend stock for your investment dollars.

 For example, the technology company Microsoft comes to mind immediately.
 It is one of the few remaining companies with a AAA credit rating.
 And has built a nice history of annual dividend increases for its shareholders.

 Also, some companies communicate a more global return of capital strategy.
 It may include combined targets for dividends and stock repurchases.
 Cummins is an example of a company that does this.

 Here’s the list…

-“The NextEra Energy board approved an updated dividend policy for beyond 2020.
+“The NextEra (NYSE: NEE) board approved an updated dividend policy for beyond 2020.
 It is expected to translate to a growth rate in dividends per share of roughly 10% per year through at least 2022.
-The growth is off the 2020 base expected to be $5.60 per share.”
+The growth is off the 2020 base dividend.”

-Dominion Energy now expects to target an approximately 65 percent payout ratio.
+Dominion Energy (NYSE: D) now expects to target an approximately 65 percent payout ratio.
 After the sale of its gas storage and transmission business to Berkshire Hathaway.

-This new payout ratio implies a 2021 dividend payment of around $2.50 per share.
-The … annual dividend reflects the absence of income from the divested natural gas assets and a revision to the company’s target payout ratio to align with best-in-class utility industry peers.
+According to the company, “the … annual dividend reflects the absence of income from the divested natural gas assets and a revision to the company’s target payout ratio to align with best-in-class utility industry peers”.

-Beginning in 2022, the company expects annual dividend-per-share increases of approximately 6 percent per year.
-This represents a significant increase from previous long-term dividend per-share growth guidance of 2.5 percent.
+Looking forward, the company expects annual dividend-per-share increases of approximately 6 percent per year.
+This represents a significant increase from the previous long-term dividend per-share growth guidance of 2.5 percent.

-The Kimberly Clark strategic plan states that future dividend growth will approximate earnings per share growth.
+The Kimberly Clark (NYSE: KMB) strategic plan states that future dividend growth will approximate earnings per share growth.

 The giant telecommunications company, AT&T plans for “continued modest annual increases; dividends as % of free cash flow to be less than 50% range in 2022.”

 American Electric Power communicates in its recent investor presentation materials that they expect earnings to grow 5-7% annually.
 And they intend to increase the dividend each year at a similar rate.

 According to their recent investor presentation, the payroll processing company, ADP is targeting a 55% – 60% dividend payout ratio.

 Management’s goal is to make dividend payments to shareholders equating to approximately 37% of free cash flow.